bradwestness/bradwestness.github.io/_posts/2016-01-15-living-in-the-problem-domain.md

 actually ensuring quality in the software you create because you have hundreds of separate, small projects.

-You're not working in the problem domain.
+You're not living in the problem domain.